-Measuring your email marketing campaigns will tell you which email subject lines perform best, who’s clicking on what, and whether your emails are being read by their intended recipients.
+Measuring email marketing campaigns is an important part of any brand’s marketing strategy.
+Email marketing metrics will tell you a lot about your campaign performance, including which email subject lines perform best, who’s clicking on what, and whether your emails are being read by their intended recipients.

-Email marketing metrics provide insights into what works and what doesn’t, so you can improve your email marketing strategy and avoid sending emails into the ether (or, worse, into spam folders).
+When you track those email marketing metrics, you get useful insights into what works and what doesn’t.
+From there, you’ll be equipped with the tools to improve your email marketing strategy and avoid sending emails into the ether (or, worse, into spam folders).

 What are email marketing metrics?